GEMS United Indian School began as Our Own English School, opening in 1990 and now, following a restructure and a new campus, has been renamed.

 There is no doubt that the scale and design of UIS is impressive.
 Its location means that there is no shortage of space and the layout of the school, located as it is towards the rear of development and below road level, means that architects have been able to develop substantial buildings and outdoor space.
 The three storey buildings (although the first of these is effectively at basement level below the road), are set around an enormous sports area forming a quadrangle, with the three main teaching blocks on three sides of the sports area, and with a multi-purpose hall and a sports hall forming the fourth side.

 According to GEMS, the school has science, technology, sporting, culture and performing arts facilities.
 All facilities have been designed to allow students to stimulate and support their learning experience.

 UIS had its first inspection in January 2017, when it was rated Good overall.
 This is in line with the majority of first inspection ratings - it appears to be the norm for schools to achieve Good as the highest rating at this stage in their development.
-Although the overall rating for the school was Good, in terms of the six key performance areas, UIS did rather well, with both Students' Personal and Social Development and their innovation skills, and the Protection, Care, Guidance and Support of students being rated Very Good.

 In terms of the school's strengths, the ADEK inspection team noted: